barrybarrette/dynamo-dlm/README.md

 Distributed lock manager for Python using AWS DynamoDB for persistence

-Currently this module exposes a single distributed locking primitive, `DynamoDbLock` that functions similarly to `threading.Lock` in the standard library
+Currently, this module exposes a single distributed locking primitive, `DynamoDbLock` that functions similarly to `threading.Lock` in the standard library

 Locks are scoped to a logical resource, represented by an arbitrary but uniquely identifying string, referred to below as the `resource_id`.
 All instances of `DynamoDbLock` with the same table name and resource id will respect the lock rules.